JLChoi/Social-Media-Marketing/README.md

 # Social-Media-Marketing

+Project for NETS-150 by Kunaal Chaudhari, Jonathan Choi, and Tiffany Moi

 The following provides background about the program files, setup, operation, and interpretation.
 For our analysis, please see Analysis.pdf.